claudecodeguide.dev

 What is CLAUDE.md?

 Your project's instruction manual.
-Like a README, but Claude actually reads it at the start of every session.
+Like a README, except Claude actually reads it at the start of every session.

-Put things in CLAUDE.md that you'd otherwise have to repeat every conversation: your coding style, the tech stack, the rules ("always write tests before code"), the things Claude keeps getting wrong.
+Put things in CLAUDE.md that you'd otherwise repeat every conversation.
+Coding style, tech stack, what Claude keeps getting wrong.
 It lives at the root of your project.
+Run /init anytime to get a starter version generated from your codebase.

 # CLAUDE.md